-The writers have said that ultimately the show was about a married couple and that the spying business was just a tool they used to show the ebb and flow of that marriage.
+The writers have said that ultimately The Americans was about a married couple and that the spying business was just a tool they used to show the ebb and flow of that marriage.
 Their missions, their goals as spies were mirror images of what was truly happening to this husband and wife, who were sometimes at crossroads with each other.

 In spite of who they were and what they were doing, I liked the Jennings.
 I often had to remind myself that Elizabeth and Philip were the “bad guys” (at least in the context of my upbringing in the middle of the Cold War) therefore I had to stop rooting for them.
 But I couldn’t help it.
 That’s the thing about anti-heroes that while you like them, and even root for them, a part of you (the viewer) is still repulsed by some of their actions.
-Even when I knew that they would eventually “lose” the war, I found myself wanting our Russian spies to win, although I wasn’t quite sure what kind of “winning” I waned to happen.
+Even when I knew that they would eventually “lose” the war, I found myself wanting our Russian spies to win, although I wasn’t quite sure what kind of “winning” I wanted to happen.

 The series finale was a pitch-perfect ending to this series.
 The confrontation between Stan and the Jennings (minus Henry) could easily have been melodramatic.
 Yet, it was written with the echoes of betrayal, rage, and also regret, and pain.
 The scene between Stan and Philip was especially touching, fitting for both men who loved each other.
 I couldn’t help but think that in spite of Philip’s duplicity, his most honest, constant relationship was probably Stan’s.
-It certainly wasn’t Elizabeth, nor his children (especially after the scene with Paige in her apartment in one of the earlier episodes).
+It certainly wasn’t Elizabeth, nor his children’s (especially after the scene with Paige in her apartment in one of the earlier episodes).
 However, even in that raw confrontation, Philip still lied, so did Elizabeth.
-It was hard to know whether it was second nature or a matter of survival for them because even as he was telling Stan who he was, he still didn’t reveal the depth of his misdeeds: “We don’t kill people.”
+It was hard to know whether it was second nature, or a matter of survival for them because even as he was telling Stan who he was, he still didn’t reveal the depth of his misdeeds: “We don’t kill people.”
 An obvious lie.
 As if discovering his best friend was a Russian spy wasn’t enough, Philip had to tell Stan that Philip suspected Renee (Stan’s live-in girlfriend) was a spy.
 I couldn’t tell if there was any malice in Philip revealing his unfounded suspicions, or it was a desperate attempt to save his friend.
 Regardless, it would further erode Stan’s sense of not just his reality but perhaps his sense of self.
 Poor Stan.
 He was another collateral to the damage that the Jennings left in their wake.

 The ending didn’t tie up everything beautifully and presented it to the views with a bow.
-In fact, many of the questions remained (such as Renee–is she, isn’t she; Martha, Henry, and Paige, in the destruction that Philip and Elizabeth left behind, how did they survive?)
+It was the opposite, many of the questions remained (such as Renee–is she, isn’t she; Martha, Henry, and Paige, in the destruction that Philip and Elizabeth left behind, how did they survive?)
 I read once that writers should give people what they need, not what they want.
 In this case, the writers of the show gave us exactly what we needed.
 The acts of Philip and Elizabeth in the name of their country were repulsive.
 The aftermath of their actions left lives destroyed, and extinguished so leaving them with a happy ending was almost anti-thesis of what this show was about because the show has always been actions, reactions, and consequences.
 Elizabeth and Philip were not going to get away unscathed, their actions for decades was sure to have consequences, especially for them.
 And boy, did it cost them.
 Some viewers may find the ending “happy” after all Elizabeth was able to go back to her home country as she wanted.
 But what happiness was there for Elizabeth and Philip, when their children were gone, when they now lived in a country that was home yet strangely wasn’t?
 They were still children in so many ways when they left Russia.
 I cannot imagine that some sort of American sensibility didn’t rub off of them in all those years.
 I think it was one reason why it was so easy for them to go against the Center, and reveal a coup against Gorbachev because they understood that there was a new era, a chance for their country.
 Their distance from Russia allowed them some clarity even if they were in the thick of espionage.
 This ending was perfect as it showed the costs of their own deceit to Elizabeth and Philip, and it was staggering.
 In spite of everything they did, everything they believed in, and even though they were back in their motherland, they were not truly fully Russians, and certainly they were not Americans.
 And it cost them everything.
 Philip and Elizabeth didn’t value much–not their possessions, especially Elizabeth (Philip did to a certain extent), not relationships as their duplicity ensured that they couldn’t create normal relationships, not even with each other.
 What they valued most was their nationalist ideals, and their children.
 Those ideals were dead with their betrayal of the Center, and their children were out of their reach.
 In the end, was it worth it?
 I don’t think even Elizabeth can say with certainty that it was.